-- Empathy logophoricity - An exempt anaphor can refer to an empathy locus. - The domain of that anaphor must express the first-personal perceptual perspective of that empathy locus.
+- Exemption under empathic logophoricity - o An exempt anaphor can refer to an empathy locus. - There is no syntactic constraint as to where this empathy locus is structurally located (e.g. it need not be the closest empathy locus). - The domain of that anaphor must express the first-personal perceptual perspective of that empathy locus.